-Most of the molecular gas along the minor axis appears blueshifted in the S, although there is also redshifted gas in the N. This can be also seen from the residual velocity map shown in the top right panel of Figure \ref{fig3aa}, and it is the opposite behaviour of what it is expected from a coplanar inflow of gas induced by a stellar bar within the corotation radius.
+Most of the molecular gas along the minor axis appears blueshifted in the S, although there is also redshifted gas in the N. This can be also seen from the residual velocity map shown in the middle right panel of Figure \ref{fig3aa}, and it is the opposite behavior of what it is expected from a coplanar inflow of gas induced by a stellar bar within the corotation radius.
 Instead, our analysis of the kinematics suggests the presence of a coplanar outflow with an average outflow velocity of $\pm$115 km~s$^{-1}$ and radius r$_{\rm out}\sim$0.7\arcsec~(1.3 kpc).
-These are the average values of the regions where the molecular gas shows velocities larger than those of the rotating disc model at a given radius.
-We discard the vertical inflow scenario (see Figure \ref{kinematics}) because this is highly unlikely in an undisturbed disc galaxy such as J1100.
-Besides, we do not see any evidence of line-splitting.
+These are the average values of the regions where the molecular gas shows velocities larger than those of the rotating disk model at a given radius.
+We discard the vertical inflow scenario (see Figure \ref{kinematics}) because this is highly unlikely in an undisturbed disk galaxy such as J1100.
+Besides, we do not see any evidence of line splitting.

 By integrating the CO emission along the minor axis within these regions (see Figure \ref{fig3cc}), we estimate an outflow gas mass of 10.5$\times$10$^7$M$_{\rm \sun}$ and an outflow rate of 9.5 M$_{\rm \sun}$~yr$^{-1}$.
 Considering the deprojected outflow rate, 12.2 M$_{\rm \sun}$~yr$^{-1}$ and the SFR, of 34 M$_{\rm \sun}$~yr$^{-1}$, we estimate a mass loading factor of $\eta$=\.M$_{\rm out}$/SFR$\sim$0.3.
 Thus, the CO kinematics in the central kpc of J1100 are peculiar.
-Overall the molecular gas follows the canonical response to the bar (i.e. falling inwards), but the quasar-driven wind and ionized outflow perturb the molecular gas in the disc and drive it outwards.
+Overall the molecular gas follows the canonical response to the bar (i.e., falling inward), but the quasar-driven wind and ionized outflow perturb the molecular gas in the disk and drive it outward.